 DAY 17 Tuesday May 16 Stopped at mile marker 866.
 Paddled 33 miles today.

 Today started out wet.
 No way to sugarcoat it.
-It started to rain at 5:00 am and didn’t quite until about 9:00.
+It started to rain at 5:00 am and didn’t quit until about 9:00.
 Everything was wet, but in order for me to stay on schedule, I packed up, wet or not, and started paddling at 9:20.
 The sun finally came out and the river was flowing well as the water level increased about six inches from yesterday.
 I made extremely good time the first two hours today, six mph.
-Then the wind started but it was a cross wind so it was tolerable was was still able to go about five mph.
+Then the wind started but it was a cross wind so it was tolerable and I was still able to go about five mph.
 Then at Elk River as the river turns straight south for three miles it was brutal going into the 10 – 15 mph winds.
 I eventually made it to the Coon Rapids dam at 4:00, just before the cities started to get pummeled by the storms this afternoon.
 Staying at my kayaking partner’s home tonight in Anoka.
 He will be dropping me back at the dam in the morning.

 I saw a number of eagles today but the best siting was of four deer, two bucks and two doe.
 I stopped paddling and floated within fifteen yards of them – incredible.
 Of course, being in the city proper now, the riverbanks are fully developed except for the public park lands.

 Expecting a night of rain tonight so we’ll see how dry tomorrow will actually be.